NICE-HKU/EVA-Offline-MARL-FineTuning/README.md

 - ~~New SMAC scenarios~~
 - Alternative policy coordination mechanisms
 - Performance optimizations
+This project is forked from [ReinholdM/Offline-Pre-trained-Multi-Agent-Decision-Transformer](https://github.com/ReinholdM/Offline-Pre-trained-Multi-Agent-Decision-Transformer), many thanks to their wonderful foundational research work.

 ## 📜 Citation
 If you use this work, please cite: